circinusX1/circinus/README.md

     l1.set_value(0);                // set this led to 0
     db.save_interval(15000);        // will save sensors/PIO's every 15 seconds
-    return run_loop(loop,1000);     // run loop() calling it at 1000 ms interval, though when pb state changes
+    return run_loop(loop,1000);     // run loop() calling it at 1000 ms interval, though when pb state changes }
-                                    // the function is called right away.
-If there are many monitors, the loop
-                                                        // will loop for each of them }

 function loop(ctx, dev)                // dev is not null when the monitored device has a change in state.